kontent-ai/rich-text-resolver-js/README.md

 > [!IMPORTANT]
 > The provided Portable Text transformation functions expect a valid Kontent.ai rich text content, otherwise you risk errors or invalid blocks in the resulting array.
->
-> It's possible to split the transformation into two steps.
-Parse HTML into a JSON tree, transform it to valid rich text [according to the specifications](https://kontent.ai/learn/docs/apis/openapi/management-api-v2/#section/HTML5-elements-allowed-in-rich-text), then pass it to `nodesToPortableText` function.
-See [JSON transformer docs](docs/index.md) for more details.

 #### Custom portable text blocks